A Beginner's Guide to Google Analytics for eCommerce

 Google Analytics is a free service offered by Google to help you understand your web traffic, and while it’s not a perfect solution, it is a great option for businesses both small and large.
 It’s cost effective but still focused enough to help you get some valuable insight.
 As an eCommerce merchant, you’ll definitely want to leverage Google Analytics to help get a holistic view of your performance, but getting Google Analytics for eCommerce right is absolutely critical.

 That’s why when I often get asked by merchants just starting out what first steps they should tackle, getting their Google Analytics ironed out is always something I recommend.
 Why?
-Put simply: there is no way to fix or clean the data in GA once you get started, so if you miss the mark at the start, your reporting will be wrong — forever.
+Put simply: there is no way to fix or clean the data in Google Analytics once you get started, so if you miss the mark at the start, your reporting will be wrong—forever.

 That sounds scary, but it doesn’t need to be.
-Over the years, I’ve had tons of experience helping brands set up and optimize their GA.
+Over the years, I’ve had tons of experience helping brands set up and optimize their Google Analytics.